Dantas11/Password-Generator/README.md

 ## Usage

-To use this Password Generator please go to the link page
+To use this website open the link [Project Website Link](https://dantas11.github.io/Password-Generator/)

 ## Credits